Academic transcripts and official documents

 We regret that academic transcripts cannot be issued until payment, if appropriate, has been received.

-There is no charge for transcripts requested by current students (known as interim transcripts).
+Interim Transcripts: There is no charge for transcripts requested by current students (known as interim transcripts).

 Transcripts are available to order via the Faculty of Social Sciences and Law Online Shop.
-You will be asked to choose the type and quantity of transcript, enter your details and make a secure online payment (where applicable).
+You will be asked to choose the type of transcript, enter your details and make a secure online payment (where applicable).

 If you have any questions regarding academic transcripts please email firstname.lastname@example.org.

-Official documents (letters and certificates):
+Other Official documents (letters and certificates)

 *For the majority of students, your eligibility for Council Tax exemption will be confirmed with Bristol City Council electronically three times a year.
 You can view the date your details were last confirmed to Bristol City Council in StudentInfo under your Term Address (see 'Last Notification Date to Bristol City Council').
 Therefore, you should only need a council tax certificate from the Faculty if you are not resident within the Bristol City Council.